HEALTH CONCERNS

 What is an irregular period?

-Experiencing typical PMS symptoms like cramps, bloating , and mood swings—but then not actually starting your period at that time—can be a sign that your period slipping into an irregular pattern.
 “Depending on how in tune with your body you are, you may also be able to sense when you’re ovulating,” Dr. Lester says.
-And if ovulation doesn’t seem to sync up within about 2 weeks of your period, it could be a sign that your cycle is irregular.
+If ovulation doesn’t seem to sync up within about 2 weeks of your period, it could be a sign that your cycle is irregular.

 Causes of irregular periods